-This feature enables the system to boot to EFI OS if boot fails from Legacy boot order.
-The options are Enabled or Disabled.
+Select Enabled to boot EFI OS support after Legacy boot order has failed.
+The options are Disabled and Enabled.

 Fixed Boot Order Priorities

 This option prioritizes the order of bootable devices that the system boots from.
 Press <Enter> on each entry from top to bottom to select devices.